Khaled-Mahmmoud/MyCompetitiveProgramming/String/Suffix Array Problems/D _ Find patterns queries.md

 # Find patterns queries

-Given string str and set of patterns, check wether pattern exist or nor
+Given string str and set of patterns, check wether pattern exist or not

 for buildSuffixArray --> O(n logn)